-Where school districts or neighbourhoods contain fewer than 35 children, the results are suppressed.
+Where school districts or neighbourhoods contain fewer than 35 children, the results are not publicly reported.

 The data in this report have been rounded.
 Many questions on the MDI allow children to provide multiple responses.
 Totals for some measures and questions may not equal 100%.